AIRE

 Frames

-Typed agent verbs: HELLO, CAPABILITY, INVOKE, STREAM, CANCEL, BUDGET, DELEGATE, ERROR, GOODBYE.
+Typed agent verbs: HELLO, INVOKE, STREAM, CANCEL, BUDGET, DELEGATE, RESUMABLE, RESUME, ERROR, GOODBYE.

 Identity

-DID-based, signed, bound to streams — not connections.
-One connection can carry operations on behalf of many distinct agent identities.
+DID-based, bound to streams — not connections.
+One connection can carry operations on behalf of many distinct agent identities. v0.2 mandates support for did:web (DNS-rooted) and did:key (ephemeral, self-asserted); other methods are pluggable.
+HELLO frames are signed with Ed25519, with nonce + timestamp replay protection.

 Addressing